NLPatVCU/medaCy/README.md

 # :books: User Guide
 Using medaCy is simple:
 1. Select a pipeline or build your own.
-2. Load training/testing data (currently only BRAT annotation format is support - help us write converters!)
+2. Load training data (raw text and annotations)
 3. Instantiate a Model with your chosen pipeline, train on your annotated data, and retrieve a model for prediction!

 Training and using a Named Entity Recognition model for Clinical Text using medaCy: